dataluscorp/browser/toolkit/components/telemetry/docs/index.rst

 Telemetry
 =========

 Telemetry is a feature that allows data collection.
-This is being used to collect performance metrics and other information about how Firefox performs in the wild.
+This is being used to collect performance metrics and other information about how Datalus performs in the wild.

 Client-side, this consists of: